goyalpramod/Practical-Prompts/README.md

    the prompt in the Revised prompt section until I say we are done.
 ```

-(P.S. you can always attach one of pdfs on prompting to the llm while using the prompt builder to turn it into a super prompt builder, like give the google guide plus the above prompt to have the best prompt out there)
+(P.S. you can always attach one of PDFs on prompting to the llm while using the prompt builder to turn it into a super prompt builder, like give the google guide plus the above prompt to have the best prompt out there)

 ## Better structure of a good prompt